hasstariq/LinkState/README.md

 # LinkState
-will  implement  a core  functionality  of  the Link  StateIntra-AS routing algorithm for an autonomous system(AS)
+implement  a core  functionality  of  the Link  StateIntra-AS routing algorithm for an autonomous system(AS)

+#